stan-dev/design-docs/designs/0027-adjoint-ode.md

 - absolute & relative tolerance forward solve; absolute tolerance should be a vector of length N, the number of states
-- absolute & relative tolerance backward solve
+- absolute & relative tolerance backward solve (for consistency the absolute tolerances are given as vector)
 - absolute & relative tolerance quadrature problem
+- maximal number of steps between time-points; same for forward and backward integration
-- forward solver: bdf-dense / bdf-iterated / adams - 1 / 2 / 3
+- forward solver: bdf / adams - 1 / 2
-- backward solver: bdf-dense / bdf-iterated / adams - 1 / 2 / 3
+- backward solver: bdf / adams - 1 / 2
 - checkpointing: number of checkpoints every X steps
 - checkpointing: hermite or polynomial approximation - 1 / 2

-During an experimental phase of this feature we can hopefully learn which of these are relevant and which can be dropped for a final release of the `ode_adjoint` function.
+During an experimental phase of this feature we can hopefully learn which of these are relevant.
+In order to make it easy for users to switch their existing ODE problems to the new solver an `ode_adjoint_tol` function will be provided during the experimental phase.
+This function call follows the same conventions as the existing ode integrators.
+The tuning parameters set as default will be described below.
+The simplified call will be integrated into the main stan math library if users find this function helpful and a reasonable default for the tuning parameters can be found during the experimental phase.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The adjoint method for ODEs is relatively involved mathematically.
+The ODE adjoint method for ODEs is relatively involved mathematically.
 The main challenge comes from a mix of different notation and conventions used in different fields.
 Here we relate commonly used notation within Stan math to the [user guide of